near/docs/docs/tutorials/contracts/guest-book.md

   }
 }
 ```
 Each message in our guest book will be an instance of our `PostedMessage` class.
-It will have information about the sender, their attached deposit, and, ofcourse, their message. `@nearBindgen` (pronounced, "Near Bind Gen") is a deocrator that serializes the class so it's compatible with the Near blockchain...
+It will have information about the sender, their attached deposit, and, of course, their message. `@nearBindgen` (pronounced, "Near Bind Gen") is a decorator that serializes the class so it's compatible with the Near blockchain...
 I think.

 ```ts
 const messages = new PersistentVector<PostedMessage>("m");
 ```
-Here we simply instantiate our persitent storage so it's ready to receive new messages.
+Here we simply instantiate our persistent storage so it's ready to receive new messages.

 ```ts
 const MESSAGE_LIMIT = 10;